 First step: register yourself via doc-in

-Equal gender opportunities and family-friendliness
+Equal gender opportunities and family friendliness

 ASP strongly and actively pursues gender mainstreaming and family-friendly working conditions.
-In particular, the competitive support instruments which aim to maximally link doctoral student and postdoctoral career stages are considered to be optimally designed for promoting gender equality and for balancing disadvantages for female candidates.
-To further promote equal opportunity and family-friendly conditions, Dr. Isabelle Staude is appointed as coordinator and contact person for gender issues.
+In particular, the competitive support instruments which aim to maximally link the doctoral student and postdoctoral career stages are considered to be optimally designed for promoting gender equality and for balancing disadvantages for female candidates.
+To further promote equal opportunity and family-friendly conditions, Dr. Isabelle Staude has been appointed as coordinator and contact person for gender issues.
 On request, she will provide advice and support for equal opportunity or family-related topics within the ASP.
 The support of young female scientists is a cross-sectional task for both the ASP and the Friedrich Schiller University and is taken seriously by both.
-It creates and secures conditions of equal opportunity for all its members, independent of gender and background.
+It creates and secures conditions of equal opportunity for all its members independent of gender and background.

 General information for doctoral students